Qt-QML/mdk-qtquick-plugin/README.md

 ## Compilation

-Before doing anything else, I will assume you have already installed a widely-used modern C++ compiler (which means your compiler should support at least C++14), a not too old version of Qt and your Qt is configured successfully to use that compiler.
-All I want to say is that you should have a usable toolchain already.
-If not, please try to fix it yourself, that's not our topic here.
+Before doing anything else, please make sure you have a compiler that supports at least C++14 and a recent version of Qt.

 1. Checkout source code: